IgniteUI/igniteui-documentation/topics/02_Controls/igDataChart/08_igDataChart_API_Links.md

 |metadata|
 -->

-# jQuery and Ignite UI for MVC API Reference Links (igDataChart)
+# jQuery and %%ProductNameMVC%% API Reference Links (igDataChart)

 ##Topic Overview
 ### Purpose

-This topic provides links to the API documentation for jQuery and Ignite UI for MVC class for `igDataChart`™ control.
+This topic provides links to the API documentation for jQuery and %%ProductNameMVC%% class for `igDataChart`™ control.

 ### Required Background